alessiostalla/portofino-react-admin/README.md

 This library is distributed under the GNU GPLv3.
 Please read the LICENSE file for more details.

 If you'd like a more business-friendly licensing arrangement, please open an issue or contact the author privately.

+## Donations

+You can help me maintain this and other projects by donating to [my Patreon](https://www.patreon.com/alessiostalla).